AldonaPiet/AldonaPiet/README.md

 I’m a detail-oriented, energetic person with, a can do attitude 💪.
 I’m also assertive team player and believe all problems should be resolved smoothly and diplomatically.

-I think that my innate traits and soft skills cultivated over years of my carieer tightly connected to people (office manager) in an international environment, make me a good tester to-be.
+I think that my innate traits and soft skills cultivated over years of my carieer tightly connected to people in an international environment, make me a good tester to-be.
 I'm well aware that character traits are not enough so I work hard to get more skills that decent tester should have 🙂.